Alicelrf/Dreams/dreams/Penguin Dad/Penguin Dad.md

 When traveling with the animals, Penguin Dad found a baby whale who was scared and alone.

 The baby whale was pretending he was ok, that he had everything in control, but Penguin Dad knew that something was wrong.
+Penguin Dad looked over the Whale's shoulder and asked what he was writing.
 Penguin Dad started teaching him the penguin language, and invited him to join the rest of the animals to find some good fish.

 The baby whale accepted, and let the rest of the animals ride on his back, together they caught many fish.
 The baby whale often fought with the monkey, they were very different animals, and saw things too differently.
 But good fish, and a little guidance from Penguin Dad kept everyone in harmony.